/usr/bin/fc [-r] [-e editor] [first [last]]

 The following operands are supported:

 Selects the commands to list or edit.
 The number of previous commands that can be accessed is determined by the value of the HISTSIZE variable.
-The value of first or last or both will be one of the following:
+The value of first or last or both is one of the following:

 A positive number representing a command number.
 Command numbers can be displayed with the –l option.